Pets in the Park

 Padre Island National Seashore is pet friendly!
 Pets are welcome almost everywhere in the park as long as they are on a leash at all times.
 Leashed pets are permitted in all camping areas and on over 60 miles of beach in the park, including all areas where you can drive on the beach.

-Pet owners also have access to restrooms and rinse-off showers that are located close to the pet access trail, at the northern end of the Malaquite Pavilion parking area.
+There are additional restrooms and rinse-off showers that are located close to the pet access trail, at the northern end of the Malaquite Pavilion parking area.

 Please respect both other visitors and the park.
 Ensure your pet is under your control at all times.
 Pick up after your pet.
 Never allow your pet to chase or disturb birds or other wildlife.
 Avoid the stretch of beach right in front of the Pavilion, which is intended to provide a swimming area for children where parents need not worry about pets or fishing activities.